w3f/polkadot-wiki/docs/getting-started.md

 - [Polkadot Crowdcast](https://www.crowdcast.io/polkadot) - List of all Crowdcast webinars that the Web3 Foundation has done.
 - [Polkadot Explorer](https://polkadot.js.org/apps/#/explorer) - Browser for the Polkadot network;
-  can be used for Alexander, Kusama, or your own private network.
+  can be used for Polkadot, Kusama, or any Substrate-based chain.
 - [Polkascan](http://polkascan.io/) \- Real-time multi-chain data for Polkadot Relay Chain and Parity Substrate chains.
 - [Subscan.io](https://subscan.io) - Explorer for Substrate based chains.